Mjaddour/Country-Language/README.md

 - Python 3.8 or higher
 - Libraries: `openai`, `gradio`, `pydub`, `Pillow`, `python-dotenv`, and `IPython`

-You can install all dependencies using:
+You can install all dependencies by using:

 ```bash
 pip install openai gradio pydub Pillow python-dotenv ipython